danfuzz/lactoserv/doc/configuration.md

 * `contentType` &mdash; Content type to report.
 This can be either a MIME type or a commonly-understood extension (e.g., `txt` or `html`).
 This must be specified if `body` is.
 If this is not specified but `filePath` is, then the type is inferred from the extension on the path.
+If neither `body` nor `filePath` is specified (that is, for an empty body), then this must not be specified either.
 * `filePath` &mdash; Absolute filesystem path to the file to respond with.

 It is valid to specify neither `body` nor `filePath`; this indicates that the